KenKundert/borg-space/README.rst

             children: home servers

 default repository:
-    The name of the repository to be used if one is not given on the command line.
+    The name of the repository to be used if none are given on the command line.

 report style:
     The report style to be used if none is specified on the command line.